cheng-01037/Causality-Medical-Image-Domain-Generalization/README.md

 # Causality-inspired Single-source Domain Generalization for Medical Image Segmentation
 [Arxiv preprint](https://arxiv.org/abs/2111.12525)

+**News**

+We won the Fetal Tissue Annotation and Segmentation Challenge ([FeTA](https://feta.grand-challenge.org/Home/)) in MICCAI 2022, where this causality-inspired domain generalization serves as a key componnet to our solution.
+It significantly improves our model robustness against images from unforeseen insitutes.

 **Highlights**

 Your effortless tool for segmentation challenges that involve domain generalization.